MuxBH28/scriptable-vaktija.ba/README.md

 **⚠️ Note:** Ensure that any modifications follow Scriptable’s syntax rules to avoid errors.

 ### City codes
-You can find the available city codes here: https://api.vaktija.ba/vaktija/v1/lokacije To change the city in the script, find your city ID from the link above and modify the following line in the script:
+You can find the available city codes here: [city-codes.md](city-codes.md) or on the official site of Vaktija.ba: https://api.vaktija.ba/vaktija/v1/lokacije
+To change the city in the script, find your city ID from the link above and modify the following line in the script:

     const  CITY  =  "77";

 **City ID 77** is for **Sarajevo**.

-Replace `"77"` with the ID of your preferred city to display prayer times for that location.
+Replace `77` with the ID of your preferred city to display prayer times for that location.

 ## Issues